Rules & Regulations

-**NEW** All studio owners must submit a USB stick containing all their MP3 music files, or clearly labelled CD’s containing all musical selections to the music manager at the beginning of the day.
-It is preferable that music be delivered on a USB stick with each file clearly labelled.
+All studio owners must either upload all music to the DanceBUG system or submit a USB stick containing all their MP3 music files containing all musical selections to the announcer at the beginning of the day.
+Each file on the USB stick must be clearly labelled with the routine name as submitted for the program.
 Please note, music files submitted on a USB stick are able to be pitch controlled.
-Should CD’s be submitted, it is preferable that each song is submitted to FEVER on a single high quality CD.
-Please have a written indication on each label whether the dancers(s) start on or off stage.
-We suggest all CD’s are burnt at the lowest speed possible to optimize sound quality and minimize the chance of songs skipping.
 Please have on hand back-up copies of your music selections.

 Any use of helium balloons, sword and knife display is strictly prohibited.
 Prop versions of these items are permitted.
 Under no circumstances are entries allowed to use theatre dwelling flats, lights or fly bars.
 Any substance that would effect the dancing surface such as liquid, gel, aerosol, food or glitter is prohibited unless specifically approved by Fever officials Special pyrotechnics, smoke, water, fog, not permitted unless approved by Fever producers and/ or theatre technical staff.
 Substances used in routines which alter the condition of the stage or rehearsal room(s) without approval by Fever producers or Theatre staff can be subject to disqualification and/or a $50 fine being imposed if clean up is required and an unnecessary delay in the competition occurs.
 This includes but not limited to the use of an excessive amount of flowers, petals and feathers that require a lengthy clean up.
 To avoid disqualification and or fines, please contact us for approval and/ or to schedule the routine appropriately as to not delay the competition.